About St Mary's

 The adjacent Waldegrave Suite also underwent redecoration, and we are currently renovating the stonework to the Waldegrave wing.

-We are currently completing renovations to the chapel window surrounds and decorative water outlets.
+We have renovated the chapel window surrounds and decorative water outlets.

-The pavilion building has been re-roofed and decorated and a localized heating system has been installed .
+The pavilion building has been re-roofed and decorated and a localised heating system has been installed .